 My biggest trouble was finding all the parts I needed without having to buy anything new.
 Now everyone has a least one junk drawer in their home so you know how frustrating it can be looking for just the right part, cable or whatever in a messy drawer.
 You know it is in there but it just seems to elude your grasp.

 Me, I have a junk room.
 Maybe I am a hoarder like all those weird and wonderful Reality TV shows.
 Anyways, it took me the longest time to wade through that room to find all the parts I needed, and some I didn't.

 - VGA cable

-Now the Netbook was easy to find and for a change the power cable was right where it was supposed to be , in the case with the netbook.
-What I didn't expect was the our I wasted just looking at the old system and remembering when I installed this program or that utility.
+Now the Netbook was easy to find and for a change, the power cable was right where it was supposed to be, in the case with the netbook.
+What I didn't expect were the hours I wasted just looking at the old system and remembering when I installed this program or that utility.
 That's a few hours I'll never get back.
-Finally I got down to deleting everything that I needed to and was left with just a bare bones system.
+Finally, I got down to deleting everything that I needed to and was left with just a bare bones system.

 You Need A Game Controller